Convert Multiple Transaction Line Items into Configured Items

 Frequently Asked Questions (4)

-You can use the 'product' parameter in the 'submitConfig()' or 'restartConfig()' function, allowing you to switch between different products across various transaction lines within the same session.
+Yes, the 'product' parameter in the 'submitConfig()' function allows for dynamic switching between different products across various transaction lines within the same session, improving flexibility for large transactions.

 Source: Convert Multiple Transaction Line Items into Configured Items in a Single Session Oracle NetSuite Help Center.
 This article was generated from official Oracle documentation and enriched with additional context and best practices.